mileweb/docs-content-cdn/zh/docs/portal/edge-configurations/creating-property.md

 ## Real-Time Log

 If you signed an agreement with CDNetworks for accessing the real-time log, use the **Real-Time Log** section to "stream" an access log in real time to your designated HTTP or HTTPS endpoint.
-You can specify the format of each log entry using the NGINX variables shown in the following table; they will be replaced with the actual values in the notifications..
+You can specify the format of each log entry using the NGINX variables shown in the following table; they will be replaced with the actual values in the notifications.
 If you use JSON format for the log, select **JSON** to escape special characters in the variable values.
 You can also specify a sample rate to reduce the number of log entries.
 Use request headers to pass additional information to the receiving endpoint.

 | **Variable**                | **Description**                                    |
 | --------------------------| ---------------------------------------------------|